 You Can Do This

 Today you walk out into the room.
-You look at everyone else, smile, say hello and begin your day.
+You look at everyone else, smile, say hello, and begin your day.
 Today you do your job to the best of your abilities.
-You lead with honest communication and guide your company into the height of its effectiveness.
+You lead with honest communication and guide your company to the way to success.